Glenn Parry

-Glenn Parry is a professor in Digital Transformation at University of Surrey and was formally Professor of strategy and operations management at Bristol Business School, UWE. and senior visiting fellow with the University of Bath, UK.
+Glenn Parry is a Professor in Digital Transformation at University of Surrey and is the Associate Dean of Research for the Faculty of Arts, Business and Social Sciences.
+He was formally Professor of strategy and operations management at Bristol Business School, UWE. and senior visiting fellow with the University of Bath, UK.
 He authored and edited the textbook titled Service Design and Delivery published by Springer.

 Personal life

 Education

 He received B.Sc and M.Phil degrees from University of Wales, Swansea in 1995 and 1997.
 In 2003, he obtained Certificate in Counselling and Psychotherapy from Coventry University, and Certificate in Teaching Higher Education and Diploma in Rogerian Counselling and Psychotherapy from University of Warwick in 2005.
 He completed his PhD from University of Cambridge in 2000.